 - It has a wide range of nutrients, including 20 different vitamins and minerals.

-- Avocados have a lot of fat (total 60%) derived from oleic acid, palmitic acid, and linoleic acid.
+- Avocados have a lot of fat (a total 60%) derived from oleic acid, palmitic acid, and linoleic acid.

 - Many people confuse avocado as a vegetable, but in fact, avocado is a fruit.